peterent/SwiftUICharts/README.md

 The data for the chart is an array of `Double` values.
 The values are percentages of the chart's primary dimension (height for `ColumnChart`, width for `BarChart`).
 The model, `ChartModel`, converts the user data (temperatures in my example) into percentages so the chart user does not have do that conversion.
 The model can either use the data or it can be given a specific range (eg, -100°F to +100F) when calculating the percentages.

-The percentages are then stored in a very specical data type: `AnimatableVector` (see below) which is `@Published` in the model.
+The percentages are then stored in a very special data type: `AnimatableVector` (see below) which is `@Published` in the model.
 When the model's data changes it triggers a new set of percentages and refreshes this vector.

 ### AnimatableVector